-Professors Marc Meyer and Chaewon Lee will give a talk on Entrepreneurship in South Korea, citing recent data on entrepreneurial activity and their own impressions of challenges and opportunities.
-They will also discuss ventures they are mentoring at present, including several corporate spinouts.
+Professors Marc Meyer and Chaewon Lee gave a talk on Entrepreneurship in South Korea, citing recent data on entrepreneurial activity and their own impressions of challenges and opportunities.
+They also discussed ventures they are mentoring at present, including several corporate spinouts.
 The startup scene in Pango-yo, a major tech cluster adjacent to Seoul, is burgeoning, even during this pandemic.

 About the Speakers

 Chaewon Lee is Professor of Business Administration at Seoul National University of Science and Technology, participating in the design and delivery of programs for the Ministry of ICT and the Ministry of SMEs and Startups.
 She is a leading entrepreneurship professor in South Korea and has also been a Visiting Professor at Northeastern University and Babson College.